JoshLandry/Sinestrument1/README.md

 Settings -

-  The initial settings are that Oscillators 1 & 2 are active, and their pitch follows the mouse position.
+  The initial settings are that Oscillators 1 & 2 are active, playing a constant tone.

+  If you click 'Turn On Pitch Tracking', their pitch will follow the mouse position.
 Therefore, if you move the mouse around, the tone you hear should change.

-  Disabling "Mouse Tracking" or "Pitch Tracking" in the settings section, you can stop the pitch from following the mouse position.
+  The 'Mouse Tracking' setting is on by default, and it allows sequences to use the mouse position to effect which notes and chords are played when playing a 'Mouse Controlled Sequence' (see below).

 The PWN Oscillator -